yzhong52/yzhong52.github.io/_posts/2022-04-12-system-design-hard.md

 System design problems are almost always presented as some product or product feature.
 Here are some examples:

 - When interviewing for Robinhood, you may get asked about how to design a trading system.
-- When interviewing for Airbnb, you may get asked about how to design a hotel booking system.
+- When interviewing for Hopper, you may get asked about how to design a hotel booking system.
 - When interviewing for Amazon, you may get asked about how to design an online marketplace.
 - When interviewing for Netflix, you may get asked about how to video recommendation system.
 - When interviewing for Facebook, you may get asked about how to design a chat application.